 The Domesday Book provided him with this important information.
 At the same time, William was also able to know exactly how many men each lord or baron had under him.
 This allowed him to keep a good estimate of each lord’s power while also seeking to gain the direct allegiance of these men.

 For landowners as for the King, the Domesday Book was of vital importance.
-Once it had been compiled, it became the most important consultative source on issues pertaining to landownership, land rights and land income.
+Once it had been compiled, it became the most important consultative source on issues pertaining to land ownership, land rights, and land income.

 In 1066, the Normans invaded England and effectively replaced the Anglo-Saxon aristocracy.
 Very few historical sources tell us exactly what happened during and after this tumultuous period.
 One of the precious few sources of the period is the Domesday Book.

 The commissioners would verify this information in public sessions attended by barons and villagers alike.
 The scope and nature of this survey made it an unparalleled feat in medieval history.
-Within one year, all movable and immovable property, income and human resource had been recorded in the annals of history through this survey.
+Within one year, all movable and immovable property, income, and human resources had been recorded in the annals of history through this survey.